 Mr. Williams feels an obligation to promote patient empowerment, for knowledgeable involvement in decisions that affect their healthcare through the website of the non-profit, the Pacemaker Patient Advocacy Group.

 He is active as a member of the Executive Committee, headed by Bailor University and the Virginia Commonwealth University, working to accelerating the already rapidly evolving practice of how pacemakers are applied to failing hearts.
 He is a member of the Institute of Electrical and Electronic Engineers.
-Mr. Williams regularly attends the annual worldwide Physiology of Pacing Symposium.
-Leading pacing professionals report on their studies, designed to improve understand of how pacing relates to cardiac physiology and paced patient outcomes.
-The meeting offers innovators an insight into the future and is attended by industry.
+Mr. Williams regularly attends the annual worldwide Physiology of Pacing Symposium, where leading pacing professionals report on their studies, designed to improve understanding of how pacing relates to cardiac physiology and paced patient outcomes.
+The meeting offers innovators insight into the future and is attended by industry.

 On Twitter: @PacemakerPAG